 EMERGING MARKETS-Trade optimism lifts Latam assets, currency controls buoy Argentine peso

-Oct 28 (Reuters) - Latin American assets started the week on positive footing on Monday, buoyed by U.S.-China trade optimism, while Argentina's peso steadied after the central bank imposed currency controls following an election win by leftists.
+Oct 28 (Reuters) - Latin American assets started the week on a positive footing on Monday buoyed by U.S.-China trade optimism, while Argentina's peso rose after the central bank imposed currency controls following a win by leftists at the center.

-The peso ARS=RASL closed up 0.65% at 59.6 per dollar, with the central bank clamping down on dollar purchases after center-left Alberto Fernandez clenched victory over incumbent Mauricio Macri in the presidential election.

-Argentina's black market peso closed 2.03% stronger after hitting a record low of 77 per U.S. dollar earlier, while the Merval stock index .MERV and dollar bonds slid as investors fretted about the consequences for the national economy and debt burden.

 U.S. President Donald Trump said on Monday he expected to sign a significant part of an interim trade deal with China ahead of schedule but did not elaborate on the timing.

-"It's a classic risk on day with equities shining and emerging assets getting a boost," said Rabobank's Lawrence.
+"Its a classic risk on day with equities shining and emerging assets getting a boost," said Christian Lawrence, Senior FX strategist at Rabobank.

-Most Latam currencies climbed higher against a tepid dollar, with the U.S. Federal Reserve widely expected to cut interest rates later this week.
+Most Latam currencies climbed higher against a tepid dollar led by Brazil's real BRL=.

-Brazil's real BRL= rose 0.4% ahead of an interest rate decision from the central bank this week, when borrowing costs are expected to be cut to a record low 5%.

-The Chilean peso CLP= and the Colombian peso COP= gained about 0.4%, while the Mexican peso MXN= edged slightly lower.
+Argentina's peso ARS=RASL up 0.4% after its central bank imposed currency controls as Peronists swept back into power on Sunday ousting conservative president Mauricio Macri.

+The peso however, fell about 1.9% in black market trading, underscoring a loss of trust in the official price.

 |